cda-tum/mqt-qcec/docs/source/library/EquivalenceCriterion.rst

 Notions of Equivalence
 ======================

-.. currentmodule:: jkq.qcec
+.. currentmodule:: mqt.qcec

-This class captures all the different notions of equivalence that can be the :class:`result <jkq.qcec.EquivalenceCheckingManager.Results>` of a :func:`~jkq.qcec.EquivalenceCheckingManager.run`.
+This class captures all the different notions of equivalence that can be the :class:`result <mqt.qcec.EquivalenceCheckingManager.Results>` of a :func:`~mqt.qcec.EquivalenceCheckingManager.run`.

-    .. autoclass:: jkq.qcec.EquivalenceCriterion
+    .. autoclass:: mqt.qcec.EquivalenceCriterion
         :undoc-members:
         :members: